jonathan-lindqvist/ggHUB/README.md

 ## Rubocop
 ### Why do I use Rubocop?
-I have used rubocop before and I feel like it improves my code, it makes my code easier to read and it sometimes teaches me new stuff.
+I have used rubocop before and I feel like it improtuftkukutrrtkuves my code, it makes my code easier to read and it sometimes teaches me new stuff.
 And in my opinon it is also easily customizable with the [.rubocop.yml](.rubocop.yml)

 ### How to run it
 Assuming you have followed the instructions in [Run it locally](##run-it-locally) you can just run: `rake rubocop`